BU-ISCIII/nextflow-scif/README.md

 The idea is to have a workflow independent of where you are computing it, and a container system which allows you to assure reproducibility and sharing, including the maximun information possible for its use.

 # Notes
-For get this working I have to make a decision: put SCIF on the "top" or put nextflow instead.
+In order to get this working I have to make a decision: put SCIF on the "top" or put nextflow instead.
 I will try to explain it:

 - Nextflow on the top:
     * Nextflow provides a natively functionality for using singularity and docker.
 Using it you just set the commands the pipeline is going to run, and nextflow handles the use of ```docker run``` or ```singularity exec``` before this commands with the container you supplied in the configuration.